Ukulele: intermediate

 How will I be taught, and will there be any work outside the class?

 The tutor will give practical demonstrations of the technique taught in each session.
-You will learn and play in a group lesson and the tutor will give advice and feedback to individuals and to the group.
+You will learn and practice in a group lesson and the tutor will give advice and feedback to individuals and to the group.

 Are there any other costs?
 Is there anything I need to bring?